indrekots/indrekots.github.io/_posts/articles/2016-11-09-running-a-dropwizard-application-in-intellij-eclipse-and-netbeans.md

 ## Final words

 If the IDE you use is not listed here, you can still apply the same principles.
 The key is to instruct the IDE to call the `main` method with the desired arguments.
+Following the same steps it is very easy to attach a debugger as well.
+Instead of selecting the *run* option, you need to run the applicaiton in *debug* mode.
+For instance, in IntelliJ, instead of pressing Shift+F10 to run the application, press Shift+F9.
+In Eclipse and NetBeans the key combinations are F11 and Ctrl+F5 respectively.